jaxkyoung/jaxkyoung/README.md

 ### Hi there 👋

-I'm a Software Engineer living and studying in Wariwickshire.
+I'm a Software Engineer living and studying in Warwickshire.
 I currently work within the automotive industry on specifically embedded software development.

 ## Current Technologies I'm Working With...